Croatia–Spain relations

-Croatia–Spain relations refer to the bilateral relationship between Croatia and Spain.
-Diplomatic relations among two countries were established on March 9, 1992 following Croatia's independence from SFR Yugoslavia.
+Croatia–Spain relations are the bilateral relations between Croatia and Spain.
+Diplomatic relations between the two countries were established on March 9, 1992 following Croatia's independence from SFR Yugoslavia.
 The two nations enjoy largely positive relations.
 Both countries are full members of the European Union and NATO.

-Spain has given full support to Croatia's membership in the European Union and NATO.
+Spain gave full support to Croatia's applications for membership in the European Union (EU) and North Atlantic Treaty Organization (NATO).

 History

 Croatia–Spain relations date far back into history, at least as early as the 16th century.
 During 1516-18 Uskok War, Spanish Empire officially sided with the Kingdom of Croatia against Venice and Ottoman Empire.